dylanmeh/Lab6_1-10/README.md

 # Lab6_1-10
-Converting Declarative pipeline from lab 5 to scripted pipeline
+Converting Declarative pipeline from lab 5 to scripted pipeline.